Haungaroa: Naming of Kaingaroa

 After travelling inland they stopped to eat and Haungaroa took so long with her meal that the other women commented on it.
-As a result the area was named Kaingaroa ("Long meal").
+As a result the area was named Kaingaroa or Te Kaingaroa-a-Haungaroa ("the long meal of Haungaroa").
 According to Grace, this happened before reaching Taupō; according to Stafford it happened afterwards.
-In Grace's account, the women laft Haungaroa behind.
-When she tried to rejoin them, the ladies kept speeding up so that she could not catch up and Haungaroa responded by using a karakia to turn them into ti trees.
+In Grace's account, the women left Haungaroa behind.
+When she tried to rejoin them, they kept speeding up so that she could not catch up and Haungaroa responded by using a karakia to turn them into ti trees.
 In Stafford's account, Haungaroa hit two of the maids when they complained about her slow eating and they fled into the forest.
 She chased after them and turned them into tī trees.
-These trees were pointed out by travellers and it was said that, when travellers approached them, they would moved away and could never actually be reached.
-Later in the journey, Haungaroa screamed out on top of a hill because she missed the people of Hawaiki.
-The hill was named Te Tangihanga ("the mourning") as a result.
+These trees were pointed out by travellers and it was said that, when travellers approached them, they would move away and could never actually be reached.
+Later in the journey, Haungaroa cried because she missed the people of Hawaiki.
+The hilltop where this happened was named Te Tangihanga ("the weeping") as a result.

-The travellers caught sight of Lake Rotorua at Piopio and stopped to enjoy the view at the east end of Te Tihi-o-tonga.
+The travellers caught sight of Lake Rotorua from a high hill called Piopio, then travelled on towards it, stopping to sit and take in the view from the east end of Te Tihi-o-tonga.
 They also caused the beginning of geothermal activity at Whakarewarewa.